acedev1/SugarRecord/README.md

 ### Pending stuff
 - Review closures retaining
 - Methods to get fetchedResultsController.
+- Explain how to integrate it in your project (git submodule)
 - Generate documentation with the ruby script
 - Integrate with iCloud
 - Add tests
+- Update the wrong stack image

 ### Index
 - [Features](#features)